 - CONSERVATISM: A wave of conservatism emerged after the defeat of Napoleon in 1815.
 Conservatives believed in

-- o Monarchy
+- Monarchy

-- o Church
+- Church

-- o Social hierarchy
+- Social hierarchy

-- o Preservation of property and family
+- Preservation of property and family

 However after 1815 most conservatives accepted the changed introduced by Napoleon and believed that modernization could strengthen institutions like the monarchy, it could make the state effective and strong, a modern army, an efficient bureaucracy, a dynamic economy, abolition of feudalism and serfdom could further strengthen the autocratic monarchies of Europe.